 Sometimes you need an alcoholic beverage when on vacation.
 Take a trip to Pigeon Forge and visit the Old Forge Distillery.

-This attraction is award-winning and has been serving drinks for a hundred years.
+This attraction is award-winning and has been serving drinks since 2014.
 There is a tasting bar and a gift shop famous for its moonshine jugs.
 Come tour this 100+ year old building!

 10) Gatlinburg Space Needle